cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

 #### <a name="unsupported">Unsupported attributes</a>

-Sometimes a Nexus command does not have an equivalent command on XR, and so the attribute will be considered unsupported on IOS XR.
-An example of this is the bgp neighbor "`low-memory-exempt`" attribute which produced the now-familiar "unable to process cmd" error on XR.
-The changes needed to mark this attribute as unsupported on XR are as follows:
+Sometimes a Nexus command does not have an equivalent command on IOS XR, and so the attribute will be considered unsupported on IOS XR.
+An example of this is the bgp neighbor "`low-memory-exempt`" attribute which produced the now-familiar "unable to process cmd" error on IOS XR.
+The changes needed to mark this attribute as unsupported on IOS XR are as follows:

 First, we exclude the attribute in `bgp_neighbor.yaml`: